 (Sub / Part Time / Full Time)

-Provides to the children in the Residential Treatment Program direct care support and counseling based on asset building treatment plans developed by the therapist and treatment team.
-Assures that a positive, non-coercive, non-punitive and strength-based therapeutic milieu is maintained so that all children are treated with dignity and respect and are able to progress towards being safe and thriving physically, emotionally and spiritually.
+Provides the children in the Residential Treatment Programs direct care support and counseling based on the asset building treatment plans developed by the therapist and treatment team.
+Assures that a positive, non-coercive, non-punitive and strength-based therapeutic milieu is maintained so all children are treated with dignity and respect and are able to progress towards being safe and thriving physically, emotionally, and spiritually.

-- Completes all required paperwork with clarity in a timely manner in line with program policies and procedures, including Night Monitor Unit Log, Floater Log, incident reports.
+• Completes all required paperwork with clarity, in a timely manner and in line with program policies and procedures including resident logs and incident reports.

-- Effectively implements procedures as outlined in the Residential staff manual.
+• Effectively follows the procedures outlined in the Residential Staff Manual.